gauravsagar26/order_management/README.md

 # ORDER MANAGEMENT

-A Django REST Framework-based backend service for vehicle procurement, inspection, and management system.
+A Django REST Framework-based backend service for Order management creation , fetch and avg time monitoring between create and update operations with different order status for a scalable system.

-## Project Overview

-ProcX is a comprehensive vehicle management platform that handles:
-- Vehicle procurement and leads management
-- Multi-level inspection workflows
-- Pricing engine for vehicle valuation
-- Mobile app integration
-- Integration with CRM and ERP systems

 ### Technology Stack